kylerove/pediatricurologybook/_chapters/01-02_imaging-of-the-urinary-tract.md

 Non-contrast CT can occasionally be helpful in the pediatric setting for the follow-up of renal and ureteral calculi, or diagnosis when ultrasound is unrevealing.{% cite dillman2018acr --file 01-02 %} Ultrasound may not reveal the obstructing calculus, especially if it is in the mid ureter (where shadowing bowel gas often blocks the sound beam).
 However, the presence of a dilated collecting system on the symptomatic side may allow the clinician to infer that a stone is present.
 In children with known calculi or conditions predisposing to calculi, CT may be desired.
 Very low radiation doses can be employed to assess stone burden or for follow up after intervention for stones.{% cite rodger2018a --file 01-02 %} Hematuria protocols (three phase CT with non-contrast, contrast, and delayed phases) are not appropriate for children due to the high radiation burden.{% cite dillman2018acr --file 01-02 %}

 In the United States, MRI has largely replaced CT for tumor staging of the pediatric abdomen and pelvis.{% cite voss2018a --file 01-02 %} However, CT angiography is occasionally requested by our pediatric surgeons for planning purposes.
 CTA shows organ relationships and vascular anatomy with fewer artifacts and higher resolution than MR, allowing the surgeon to plan a more precise approach in cases of Wilms, neuroblastoma, or other malignancies.
-Because CT angiography requires a faster injection of contrast and has a higher radiation burden, these scans are actively monitored by a pediatric radiologist.
+Because CT angiography requires a faster injection of contrast and has a higher radiation burden, these scans should be actively monitored by a pediatric radiologist.

 ![Figure 33]({{ site.url }}{{ site.baseurl }}/assets/figures/figure-02-33.png){:.float-start .img-fluid}
 **Figure 33**{:#figure-33}{:.figure-number} Contrast enhanced CT showing high grade renal laceration of left kidney.